JeffersonLab/clara-docs/docs/clas/data-processing.md

 Still, something in our science DNA compels us to be honest about this: you should follow the following instructions to start data processing yourself.

+## CLARA CLI

 In this chapter we present instructions how to run CLARA based CLAS12 data processing application.

-We assume that the CLARA\_HOME env variable is pointing to the CLARA run-time environment directory.
+We assume that the `$CLARA_HOME` env variable is pointing to the CLARA run-time environment directory.

-Now just simply type
+Now just simply type:
 ```
 $CLARA_HOME/bin/clara-shell
 ```

 This will start CLARA command line interactive interface (CLI).
-Hierarchical help will navigate you through options to set, customize, run and monitor CLAS12 data processing applications.
+Hierarchical help will navigate you through commands to configure, run and monitor CLAS12 data processing applications.
 ```
-vem:~ gurjyan$ clara-shell

    ██████╗██╗      █████╗ ██████╗  █████╗
   ██╔════╝██║     ██╔══██╗██╔══██╗██╔══██╗ 4.3.0